 Command Argument Format Description del <hostname> [:port]</hostname> string [:integer] Delete a specific remote host to which the Reader attempts Reader-initiated LLRP connections.
-The host and port combination must be preconfigured for the command to succeed. delall Delete all remote hosts to which attempts Reader-initiated LLF open <hostname> [:port]</hostname> string [:integer] Attempt to open an LLRP con- specified remote host. and the combination is not preserved.
+The host and port combination must be preconfigured for the command to succeed. delall Delete all remote hosts to whic attempts Reader-initiated LLR open <hostname> [:port]</hostname> string [:integer] Attempt to open an LLRP con- specified remote host. and the combination is not preserved.
 To only be used as a debugging ai scenarios using Reader-initiate use the "add" command param This command will always retu '10,Command-Being-Processed disposition of the connection a immediately available.
-To detec connection was successful, use summary command. retry <retry timeout></retry integer Configure the period in second Reader-initiated connections at number represents the minimu failed connection attempt and attempt by the Reader.
+To detec connection was successful, use summary command. retry <retry timeout&gt;</retry integer Configure the period in second Reader-initiated connections at number represents the minimu failed connection attempt and attempt by the Reader.
 The R geometric progression back-off if the retry timeout argument is will attempt to connect to the seconds, 10 seconds, 20 second etc. After a successful connecti reset to the minimum value an connection fails.

-Command Argument Format Description service on off enum Turn on/off LLRP Reader-initian connections.
-Disabling this serve future connection attempts to be Enabling this service will cause connection attempts to any con Current LLRP connections are command. timeout <timeout></timeout> integer Configure the timeout (in secon Reader-initiated connections be If the TCP handshake has not of this timeout period, the next se subject to the geometric back-of high-latency WAN, one could to higher so that the Reader waits handshake to complete before do the connection attempt.
+Command Argument Format Description service on off enum Turn on/off LLRP Reader-initi- connections.
+Disabling this serv future connection attempts to b Enabling this service will cause connection attempts to any con Current LLRP connections are command. timeout <timeout></timeout> integer Configure the timeout (in second Reader-initiated connections bether If the TCP handshake has not of this timeout period, the next second subject to the geometric back-of high-latency WAN, one could the higher so that the Reader waits handshake to complete before of the connection attempt.
 A faile invoke the retry timer.
-For mor the retry command entry. security none encrypt encryptvalidate enum Set security options for reader-i (TLS 1.2).
-You can disable the reader-initiated connections (n encryption (encrypt), or enabl and peer validation (encryptv
+For more security none encrypt encryptvalidate enum the retry command entry.
+Set security options for reader-i (TLS 1.2).
+You can disable the reader-initiated connections ( n encryption ( encrypt ), or enabl and peer validation ( encryptva )